A Letter of Administration is an essential legal document in Singapore, granted when a person dies intestate (without a will).

 Step 4: Submit The Supporting Affidavit And Administration Oath

-Make sure to file the Supporting Affidavit within two weeks or 14 days after the Originating Summons has been filed.
+Ensure that the Supporting Affidavit is filed within two weeks or 14 days after the Originating Summons has been filed.

 Meanwhile, you’ll need to take an Administration Oath.
 It is a legal testament that you will faithfully administer and manage the deceased’s assets.
 A Commissioner of Oaths must be present during the oath-taking.